Skip to Content Top

 Can You Refuse a Breathalyzer Test If You Are Under 21?

 Being charged with an underage DUI can be a terrifying experience, but a conviction is not automatic.
-There are many defenses that can be used to challenge the prosecution’s case against you.
+Many defenses can be used to challenge the prosecution’s case against you.
 At the Law Office of Stephen R. Leffler, P.C., we have successfully defended countless clients who were facing DUI charges.

 When you hire us, our Memphis underage DUI attorney will conduct a thorough investigation into your case.
 We will look for any evidence that could be used to challenge the prosecution’s case against you.
 If the police made any mistakes during your arrest, we will find them and use them to your advantage.
 If you are a college student or high schooler, a DUI conviction could affect your ability to obtain scholarships and other opportunities.
 We will do everything we can to help you protect your future.